sizious/dcload-ip/README.md

 * The correct display is something like:

-  `dcload-ip 1.1.1 - with DHCP`  <- name/version
+  `dcload-ip 1.1.2 - with DHCP`  <- name/version
   `Broadband Adapter (HIT-0400)`  <- adapter driver in use
   `00:d0:f1:02:ab:dd`  <- dc hardware address
   `192.168.001.004`  <- dc ip address
   `idle...`  <- status

-  The background of the screen will be blue.
+  The background of the screen will be blue (Broadband Adapter) or green (LAN Adapter).

-* For the **Broadband Adapter** only: if the status line reports `link change...` and does not change back to `idle...` within a short period of time, you may have a cable problem. dcload-ip will not work while `link change...` is displayed, or before it is displayed the first time.
+* If the status line reports `link change...` and does not change back to `idle...` within a short period of time, you may have a cable problem. dcload-ip will not work while `link change...` is displayed, or before it is displayed the first time.
 The `link change...` message normally is seen when you start dcload-ip, when you execute `dc-tool -r`, and when you disconnect the ethernet cable.

-* If an exception is caught while a loaded program is running, the screen will turn lighter blue and display the exception info. dcload-ip should be active again after that point.
+* If an exception is caught while a loaded program is running, the screen will turn lighter blue and display the exception info for a time set by `EXCEPTION_SECONDS` in Makefile.cfg (default is 15 seconds). dcload-ip should be active again after that point.
+See the Exception Dumping section of this README for what happens if an exception occurs while the dc-tool console is used.

 ### Testing